BradHutchings/Mmojo-Server/docs/Package-ls1.md

 ---
 ### Copy Model File

-We have already downloaded a model in the [Packaging steps](Packaging-ls1.md).
-Let's copy that into our deploy directory.
+We have already downloaded a model in the [Configure steps](Configure-ls1.md).
+Let's copy that into our package directory.
 We'll use the model's original filename and make that work with the `llama-server-args` file (below).
 ```
 MODEL_FILE="Google-Gemma-1B-Instruct-v3-q8_0.gguf"
+cd ~/$PACKAGE_DIR
-cp ~/$CONFIGURING_DIR/model.gguf $MODEL_FILE
+cp ~/$CONFIGURE_DIR/model.gguf $MODEL_FILE
 printf "\n**********\n*\n* FINISHED: Copy Model File.\n*\n**********\n\n"
 ```